elinucknack/led-strip-controller/README.md

 ## Usage

-After the connection to the MQTT server, the LED strip controller sends the device state and the LED strip state every 15 seconds using the `device-topic/state` topic.
+After the connection to the MQTT server, the LED strip controller sends the device state and the LED strip state every 15 seconds using the `device-topic/state` topic, the `retain` flag is set to `true`.

 The device state contains the following data:
 - `coreVersion`